 News in Rhode Island is the gift that keeps on giving.
 As the smallest state in the union, it’s a microcosm of some of the largest, most intriguing, whackiest stories you could find anywhere, from political corruption to natural and manmade disasters to a breeding ground for foodies, music lovers, sailors, reality TV stars and, did I mention, corrupt politicians.

 We also discovered that you can pick just about any news story in the world, and there’s a Rhode Island connection.
+We have a special tradition of supplying contestants, and winners, to TV reality shows.
 Mind boggling.

 Over the decades, it’s given me priceless opportunities to practice the craft of journalism, to figure out how to tell stories in ever-evolving ways, uphold values and ethics, and just stay alive amid the crunch of competition and changing habits of news and info consumption.